 The Trouble with Changing Our Clocks

-Barnes isn’t kidding when he says Americans are already short on sleep.
 The Centers for Disease Control and Prevention (CDC) reports that more than one-third of American adults fail to obtain enough sleep on a regular basis.
-A one-hour time change can further exacerbate this sleep deprivation.
+A one-hour time change can exacerbate this sleep deprivation.

 Why “Spring Forward” May Be Bad For Our Health

-- A 2014 study published in the journal Open Heart suggests more people tend to have heart attacks on the Monday after the clocks “spring ahead” (2).
+- A 2014 study published in Open Heart suggests more people tend to have heart attacks on the Monday after the clocks “spring ahead.”

-- Another study, which was presented to the American Academy of Neurology in 2016, found people are at an increased risk for stroke in the two days after the clocks move forward (3).
+- Another study, which was presented to the American Academy of Neurology in 2016, found people are at an increased risk for stroke in the two days after the clocks move forward.

-In spite of these downsides, most of the U.S. currently observes Daylight Saving Time, with the exception of Hawaii and Arizona (though LiveScience says both the Navajo Nation and the Hopi reservation in Arizona do observe DST).
+Despite these downsides, most of the U.S. currently observes daylight saving time, with the exception of Hawaii and Arizona.

 Why “Fall Back” Isn’t So Great Either